Un sol

-Four songs from the album were versioned into Portuguese and released in two different singles in Brazil.
+Four songs from the album were done in Portuguese and released as two different singles in Brazil.
 According to the Brazilian newspaper A Luta Democrática, the single "1 + 1 = Dois Apaixonados" was certified gold there while the single "Mentira" sold 80,000 copies in the country.
 The success motivated the label to plan an album by the singer with songs in Brazilian Portuguese.

-According to different sources the album sold around 700,000 copies in Miguel home country, earning a gold and platinum certification there, or even one million copies in Mexico only.
+According to different sources the album sold around 700,000 copies in Miguel's home country, earning a gold and platinum certification there, and one million copies in Mexico alone.
 In Argentina it sold over 10,000 copies.
+The single "1 + 1 = 2 Enamorados" sold 750,000 units.